intrance7/daily-calorie-tracker/README.md

 - Average calories per meal
 - Compares with a user input limit
 - Warns if the limit is exceeded

-The program can also save a report into a file (`calorie_log.txt`) for future reference.
+The program can also save a report into a file (`calorie_log.txt`) with time stamps for future reference.

 ---